 Among associations not specifically committed but relevant in the movement to united albedo regions is

 Washington Geoengineering Consortium: "In this effort, we convene and report on meetings, invite written

 and other contributions both from important figures representing the full spectrum of views on

 geoengineering, and support robust public and civil society interactions . . .
 The definition and use

 of the term ‘geoengineering’ is not fully agreed upon, and given what is at stake, can be contentious."

-international terrorism, United Albedo Regions on Earth (UARE) portrays a compassionate/cooperative global
+the movement to United Albedo Regions on Earth (UARE) portrays a compassionate/cooperative global

 society successful in addressing among other challenges: nuclear weapons/energy disposal - freshwater and

 food shortages - fossil fuels and excessive CO2 emissions - the specter of international trade wars - overpopulation